Puglia itinerary: 7 days exploring Puglia’s most beautiful cities and beaches

 Scroll down to read our ultimate Puglia itinerary.

-You might also like to read our guide to the most romantic things to do in Tuscany and also our ultimate 7-day South of France road trip itinerary.
+You might also like to read our feature on the most romantic things to do in Tuscany and also an insider’s guide on what to do and where to stay in Portofino and Liguria.

 Have you been to Puglia?
 Where did you visit and where did you stay?
 If you had the trip of a lifetime let us know so we can add your favourite highlights below.
 Tell us about your experiences and let’s raise the profile of the places that are truly unforgettable.